firebase/firebase-js-sdk/common/api-review/firestore-lite.api.md

 // @public
 export type OrderByDirection = 'desc' | 'asc';

+// @beta
+export class Ordering {
+    constructor(expr: Constant, direction: 'ascending' | 'descending');
+    }

 // @public
 export type PartialWithFieldValue<T> = Partial<T> | (T extends Primitive ?
 T : T extends {} ? {
     [K in keyof T]?: PartialWithFieldValue<T[K]> | FieldValue;
 } : never);

+// @public
+export class Pipeline<AppModelType = DocumentData> {
+    /* Excluded from this release type: _db */
+    // Warning: (ae-incompatible-release-tags) The symbol "addFields" is marked as @public, but its signature references "Selectable" which is marked as @beta addFields(...fields: Selectable[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "aggregate" is marked as @public, but its signature references "AccumulatorTarget" which is marked as @beta aggregate(...accumulators: AccumulatorTarget[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ aggregate(options: {
+        accumulators: AccumulatorTarget[];
+        groups?: Array<string | Selectable>;
+    }): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "distinct" is marked as @public, but its signature references "Selectable" which is marked as @beta distinct(...groups: Array<string | Selectable>): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "execute" is marked as @public, but its signature references "PipelineResult" which is marked as @beta execute(): Promise<Array<PipelineResult<AppModelType>>>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "findNearest" is marked as @public, but its signature references "FindNearestOptions" which is marked as @beta
+    //
+    // (undocumented)
+    findNearest(options: FindNearestOptions): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ genericStage(name: string, params: any[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ limit(limit: number): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ offset(offset: number): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "select" is marked as @public, but its signature references "Selectable" which is marked as @beta select(...selections: Array<Selectable | string>): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "sort" is marked as @public, but its signature references "Ordering" which is marked as @beta sort(...orderings: Ordering[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // (undocumented)
+    sort(options: {
+        orderings: Ordering[];
+    }): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
+    // Warning: (ae-incompatible-release-tags) The symbol "where" is marked as @public, but its signature references "FilterCondition" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "where" is marked as @public, but its signature references "Constant" which is marked as @beta where(condition: FilterCondition & Constant): Pipeline<AppModelType>;
+}

+// Warning: (ae-incompatible-release-tags) The symbol "pipeline" is marked as @public, but its signature references "PipelineSource" which is marked as @beta
+//
+// @public
+export function pipeline(firestore: Firestore): PipelineSource;

+// @public
+export function pipeline(query: Query): Pipeline;

+// @beta
+export class PipelineResult<AppModelType = DocumentData> {
+    /* Excluded from this release type: _ref */
+    /* Excluded from this release type: _fields */
+    /* Excluded from this release type: __constructor */
+    get createTime(): Timestamp | undefined;
+    data(): AppModelType | undefined;
+    get executionTime(): Timestamp;
+    get(fieldPath: string | FieldPath): any;
+    get id(): string | undefined;
+    get ref(): DocumentReference | undefined;
+    get updateTime(): Timestamp | undefined;
+}

+// @beta
+export class PipelineSource {
+    // (undocumented)
+    collection(collectionPath: string): Pipeline;
+    // (undocumented)
+    collectionGroup(collectionId: string): Pipeline;
+    // (undocumented)
+    database(): Pipeline;
+    // (undocumented)
+    documents(docs: DocumentReference[]): Pipeline;
+    }

 // @public
 export type Primitive = string | number | boolean | undefined | null;